chiragtiwari6842/VAD/README.md

 - **Deployment**: Hosted on PythonAnywhere, accessible via a live link.

 ## Live Demo

-You can access the live application at: [Voice Activity Detection System](https://chiragtiwari6842.pythonanywhere.com/)
+There is a small dependency issue with PyAudio, as soon as it is solved, you will be able access the live application soon at: [Voice Activity Detection System](https://chiragtiwari6842.pythonanywhere.com/)

 ## Installation